- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast

 Today we get a closer look at some of the earliest settlements in Canada.
 We ferry across the Strait of Belle Isle, known as Iceberg Alley, to the fishing village where Jacques Cartier first landed at Blanc Sablon, Quebec.
-We then continue by road to Red Bay, Labrador, a community where one of the earliest industrial complexes in the New World – a Basque whaling station, which we visit – the Red Bay National Historic Site has been declared a UNESCO World Heritage Site.
+We then continue by road to Red Bay, Labrador, a community where one of the earliest industrial complexes in the New World – a Basque whaling station, which we visit (Right whale exhibit museum) – has been declared a National Historic Site.
 Archaeologists have discovered several shipwrecks from the period of 1550-1600 when this was the world whaling capital, supplying Europe with oil for lamps and soap.
 Archaeologists have also uncovered an astounding number of tools and personal effects that confirm European habitation of this coast during the 16th and 17th centuries.
 Many of these are now conserved in the Interpretation Centre.
 This is part of Labrador’s famous Coastal Drive Route; modern-day explorers find a wildland dotted with a few coastal settlements inhabited mainly by the descendants of fishermen who began to settle here 200 years ago.
-We finish our day back down in L’Anse au Clair, population 264, located 3 km from the Quebec/Labrador border in the Labrador Straits.
-This was the first established by French fishing interests in the early 1700s; the first permanent settlers were Jersey fishermen.
-Shortly after the Quebec-Labrador border dispute in 1825, Newfoundlanders and people from the south of England also began settling in L’Anse au Clair.
-The original name of the community was Anse St. Clair named after one of the first merchants to establish here whose last name was St. Clair.
-While here, we hope to visit the Gateway to Labrador Visitor Centre.
-If skies are favourable this evening, you may see the Northern Lights.

 Overnight: L'Anse au Clair